$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Main results concerning matrices: Theorems --

 \begin{maintheorem}[Number of inequivalent $p$-adic $2$-by-$2$ matrix normal forms] \letpprime.
 Let $X_p,Y_p$ be the non-residue sets in definition \ref{def:sets}.
-Then the following statements hold. \begin{enumerate} \item If $p\equiv 1\mod 4$, there are exactly $7$ infinite families of normal forms of $2$-by-$2$ $p$-adic matrices with one degree of freedom up to multiplication by a symplectic matrix:
+Then the following statements hold. \begin{enumerate} \item If $p\equiv 1\mod 4$, there are exactly $7$ infinite families of normal forms of $2$-by-$2$ $p$-adic matrices with one degree of freedom up to congruence via a symplectic matrix:

 and exactly $4$ isolated normal forms, which correspond to $c=0$: